One of the best ways to lose your reader is to confuse them. They are left wondering, What the heck was that all about? What just happened?

 - Third person close/limited (from one particular character’s perspective; the narrator knows all about this person, not so much about everyone else)

-- Third person multiple (head hoping required; from the close POV of multiple characters)
+- Third person multiple (from the alternating close POV of multiple characters)

 - Third person omniscient (the “God” perspective; the unnamed narrator knows about everyone’s thoughts & feelings)

-As you can see, only the third person omniscient and third person multiple give you full license to head-hop, although you should still be choosy about when you do this.
+As you can see, only the third person omniscient and third person multiple give you full license to switch POVs, although you should still be choosy about when you do this.
 Remember your goal: to not confuse the reader!

 Why do we change our POV?